mohit56779/penumonia_detector-beyond/README.md

 ## Problem

-Everyday nearly 2,200 children die from Pneumonia under the age of 5 (Over 15% of all deaths under the age of 5).
+Every day nearly 2,200 children die from Pneumonia under the age of 5 (Over 15% of all deaths under the age of 5).
 Penumonia is a curable and preventable disease.
 If diagnosed in time, these deaths can be prevented.

 Currently, diagnosis of Pneumonia requires a highly trained specialist.
 Even for specialists it is hard to diagnose as pneumonia manifests as increased opacity in X-rays and multiple complications like fluid overload, bleeding etc. can make it hard to detect for human eyes.